jmartinez05-spec/NBA-DATA/README.md

-# NBA Data Analysis
+# NBA All-Time Data Analysis

-This project looks at the **Top 50 NBA scorers** and analyzes their points per game using Python and SQL.
+This project analyzes an **all-time NBA player dataset** using Python and SQL.

 ## What This Project Does

-- Reads NBA data from a CSV file
+- Loads an all-time NBA dataset from a CSV file
-- Shows the top scorers and their stats
+- Shows player stats like total points, games, and positions
-- Uses SQL queries to get simple insights
+- Uses SQL queries to explore the data
 - Helps practice Python and SQL basics

 ## Files